 Preparing for life takes a lot of hard work.
 Whether it’s college, high school, or some other form of non-academic training, young adults who are serious about their future will often find themselves running on empty.
 This is where things like “burnout” come in.
+Rest is absolutely necessary.

 How can hard-working students maintain their sanity amidst the pressure of academic deadlines, big decisions, and life transitions?